DajosPatryk/Template-NodeJS-SecureAPI/README.md

 - **Save user ranks to database** - If the database was big, simply running through the entire user list determining ranks would cause performance issues.
 - **Error classes** - I kept it basic.
 Instead of an Error Factory, I'd define custom error classes extending error, those would also not log automatically.
 Like so: https://www.toptal.com/nodejs/node-js-error-handling
 - **More precise handling of internal errors** - I kept it basic, all internal errors are 500, this is not best-practice.
-- **Error handling middleware** - Instead of handling errors locally, I would use a centralized error-handling middleware in Express.
 - **Expand authorization** - I kept it basic.
 I would add token-cookies, email validation, password resets, MFA, OAuth and expand on data validation.
 - **Setup better logging middleware** - I kept logging basic, for better monitoring I would expand it and add rounds.
 - **Opt for contexts for database mocking** - I kept it basic.
 I would create contexts for the database instead of using a singleton.